adunning/latin-greek-scientific-terminology/README.md

 ## Technical Information

-Others are welcome to create their own improved versions of this course (see [How to Fork a Syllabus on GitHub](http://chronicle.com/blogs/profhacker/how-to-fork-a-syllabus-on-github/39447)); any corrections are most welcome.
-(The design is simply modified from the default Jekyll theme; the original application of it to a course website is from [Lincoln Mullen](https://github.com/lmullen/clio3-syllabus).)
+On creating an alternate version of this course, see [How to Fork a Syllabus on GitHub](http://chronicle.com/blogs/profhacker/how-to-fork-a-syllabus-on-github/39447).
+(The site design is simply modified from the default Jekyll theme; the original application of it to a course website is from [Lincoln Mullen](https://github.com/lmullen/clio3-syllabus).)
 To build the site, the following software is required:

 - [Pandoc](http://johnmacfarlane.net/pandoc/), used for converting the syllabus, vocabulary list, and lecture notes from Markdown into PDF, RTF, and HTML slides (with [reveal.js](http://lab.hakim.se/reveal-js/)).
 - [Jekyll](http://jekyllrb.com), with the [pandoc-ruby](https://github.com/alphabetum/pandoc-ruby) plugin, for assembling the site.